-If your baby is around 18 months or older maybe you’re anxious to start potty training or maybe you’ve already tried in a few less-than-successful attempts.
-However, you must remember that timing is everything, not only you have to be ready but so does your child.
-You can check out our Kinedu blog to know what are the developmental milestones your baby most achieved before starting potty training.
+If your child is around 18 months or older, maybe you’re anxious to start potty training or maybe you’ve already tried in a few less-than-successful attempts.
+However, you must remember that timing is everything; not only you have to be ready, but so does your child.
+You can check out our Kinedu blog to know what are the developmental milestones your kid most achieved before starting potty training.

-Another time factor you must consider is you, as you will be the one potty training!
-If you have a trip planned for the next few weeks or if you’re planning to move to a new city, it’s better to postpone potty training until your child’s environment is stable and secure.
+Another time factor you must consider is yourself, as you will be the one potty training!
+If you have a trip planned or if you’re planning to move to a new city, it’s better to postpone potty training until your child’s environment is stable and secure.

 Choose a potty